 Board of Directors

-Commitment = three years, 4 hours per month on average
+Commitment = Board terms are for three years; 4 hours per month on average.

-- Alumni Engagement – members serve as a liaison between LBC and their graduating class and/or other classes.
+- Alumni Engagement – Members serve as a liaison between LBC and their graduating class and/or other classes.
 This includes planning and marketing alumni events, planning class get-togethers, encouraging alumni to stay engaged and become an LBC member and helping keep LBC’s alumni directory up-to-date with current contact information.
-Committee members act as a two-way communicator providing the committee with interests of alumni and ensuring alumni are keeping up with LBC.
+Committee members act as two-way communicators, informing the committee about alumni interests and ensuring alumni are keeping up with LBC.

-- Board Development & Nominating – responsible for nominating officers and members to the board of directors of LBC; developing board members through trainings, self-evaluations and participation in board retreats this includes encouraging board members’ overall effectiveness and engagement.
+- Board Nominating – Responsible for nominating officers and members to the board of directors of LBC; developing board members through training, self-evaluations and participation in board retreats.
+This includes encouraging board members’ overall effectiveness and engagement.

-- Program – committee members monitor, evaluate and make recommendations to improve LBC’s 10-month signature leadership program, as well as the alumni program.
+- Program – Committee members monitor, evaluate and make recommendations to improve LBC’s 10-month signature leadership program, as well as the alumni program.
 Plan Regionalism Day, the first class day in October.

-Commitment = 1 year, 4 hours per month on average
+Commitment = One year, 4 hours per month on average.

 - LBC hosts alumni events every month.
 Many events require extra hands to plan, set up and greet guests.